 - Professional Pathway Scheme - This scheme is unique to City and offers students the opportunity to combine placement employment (and earnings) whilst studying.

-About the School of Informatics
+About the Department of Computer Science

 For entry in 2014Typical offers require one of the following:

 - 'A' Level: 360 UCAS tariff points or grades ABB at 'A' Level.

 - BTEC: DDM.